 - The CSS/ISN accepts no responsibility for costs arising from accidents or illness during the internship.
-All applicants should therefore make the necessary health insurance arrangements prior to arriving in Zurich.
+Successful applicants should therefore make necessary health insurance arrangements prior to arriving in Zurich.

 - The CSS/ISN accepts no responsibility for the loss of, or damage to, any personal items during the internship.
-Again, applicants should make the necessary insurance arrangements prior to beginning their placement.
+Again, successful applicants should make necessary insurance arrangements prior to beginning their internship.

 - All interns will abide by CSS/ISN rules and regulations and will conduct themselves in a professional manner at all times.
 Failure to do so will result in the termination of the internship.
-Both the CSS and the ISN reserve the right to terminate the internship with immediate effect.
+Both the CSS and the ISN reserve the right to terminate an internship immediately.

 - All interns will keep confidential any and all unpublished information made available during the course of the internship.